fgrandel/meteor-versioning/README.md

 # undoes the effect of the prior transaction.
 This "insert-only" logic is
 # necessary for our OT and undo/redo algorithms to work correctly.

+# Now the addition of edges to our sample object collection will be undone
+nodesWithoutEdges = nodes.find().fetch()

 # To redo the last undone transaction, call:
 tx.redo()

+# In our example, the edges of the graph have been restored.
+nodesWithEdges = nodes.find().fetch()

-# This again works with a client-local undo/redo history.
+# Redo again works with a client-local undo/redo history.
 # NB: As soon as you commit a new transaction you'll loose your redo
 # history (but not your undo history)!
 This is the usual behavior of
-# redo in most programs I know of so end users shouldn't be too surprised
+# redo in most programs I know of, so end users shouldn't be too surprised
 # of that.
 ```